cverhelst/cverhelst.github.io/source/_posts/2013-06-06-sharepoint-2010-maintenance.markdown

 After you've made a dozen or so of these changes to your SharePoint Solution you'll start to see the difficulty in maintaining this.
 If you want the CAML way for the initial deploy, you'll have a big list describing all your fields and your content types and their properties (which field is required, which field is added to which content type, which field is shown in which form).
 When you start having changes, implemented through Feature Upgrades, you'll have to make a "merged" view of these CAML files and any changes you made in code before you can see the actual value of each property of each artifact.

 One guy I know of seems to feel the same way and he made a project called [SPGenesis](http://spgenesis.codeplex.com) that will allow you to manage Fields, Content Types and even List Instances all from their own code file, providing you with only one location where you have to make all your adjustments.
 Use at your own risk, though.

-Another reason this doesn't come off as very maintainable is because, basically, you now have __state__.
-Your SharePoint artifacts and, generally, your environment, goes from one state to another.
-That's why you have the versioning in your Feature Upgrades, to determine what state your SharePoint Feature is in and how to go from that state to the latest.
-This is the crucial part.
-Sometimes it matters what state you were in __before__ you go to the latest state.
-Usually, you'll mind for sanity's sake, why make a field required when it was already required, right?
-Each release will bring with it a new state.
-How many states will be live at the same time ?
-Ideally, only 2.
-The latest, which is what your developers are working on.
-And the latest _released_ state, which is what is deployed in production.
-You will keep adding code to move your production state to the latest with each release.

-Most changes to deployed entities or SharePoint artifacts will be of this nature.
-WebParts, Lists, Views, Webs, Content Types, Fields.
+But essentially this is a genius solution to the problem.
+You'll see a resembles with the next point in this article but this framework basically allows you to set your properties, provision them, make changes, provision them, all with the exact same code.
+No more overhead.
+You change a field's required attribute and re-activate a feature and it's done.

+##### I can't overstate the importance of State, or can I?

+Although most of the changes to instances are of the nature I described earlier, there are exceptions.

 Some of these can be unburdened of the consequences state brings along.

+WebParts and Timer Jobs for instance.
+These two are a bit deceptive.
+Although they live as instances, they actually never change, now do they ?
+When you deploy them, do they grow larger because of added content ?
+Do they change in any way over time ?
+If they do in your case, than skip ahead, but in most cases they will not.
+They are faking their stateness, as the only reason they are instantiated is to perform their job, nothing else.

-WebParts for instance.
-If you plan ahead, and put them in their seperate feature where you put all the code that builds and adds a certain webpart to a certain page, than you're set.
-Than you only need some code that removes the webpart again on feature deactivation and you're there.
+So be smart and plan ahead.
+Put them in their seperate feature where you put all the code that builds and adds a certain webpart to a certain page.
+Probably you already have this code somewhere.
+If that's the case your missing step is to add some code that removes the webpart again on feature deactivation and you're there.
 Since WebParts almost never contain any content themselves, but merely provide functionality or content to the viewer, they can be discarded and rebuild without any problems.
-This basically does away with the state that Content Types and such are in.
+This basically does away with all the nasty consequences of state you have to deal with like with Content Types.

 When a change needs to happen to this WebPart, you update the code that constructs it and you re-activate the feature.
 The WebPart is now deployed with the latest changes, no matter what state it was in before.
 Views are another example.
 They are essentially stateless, so do yourself a favor and treat them that way :).

-### Functional Change
+A good reason that you want to extend this to a whole page for WebParts is that you may have more of them on one page and you want to connect them, so it's easier to have them recycled all at once.
+Hell, if you want to go crazy you can maybe even include the list view they use.

+#### Stateless changes

-The provisioning change stands very much in contrast to the __functional__ change.
+The provisional change stands very much in contrast to the __functional__ change.
 Arguably the easiest one to deal with.
 What I mean with a functional change is merely any change in functionality that is stateless, like a function.
 You have code that calculates some number from several other input fields, but now needs to change the format it presents it in ?
 Functional change.
 You adapt the code, you update the deployed solution and the change is immediately visible afterwards.
 It is picked up automatically by SharePoint.
 No overhead.

 Some CAML things can also be like this.
 For example, adding custom actions to a list item's menu through CAML.
 Let's say you have a typo in the title of the Modal Dialog that's shown when invoking the custom action.
 No problem, update the CAML (you declare the title to be used in the JavaScript function) and update the deployed solution and done.

+### SharePoint Application Life cycle

+Your SharePoint artifacts and, generally, your environment, will go from one state to another.
+That's why you have the versioning in your Feature Upgrades, to determine what state your SharePoint Feature is in and how to go from that state to the latest.
+This is the crucial part.
+Sometimes it matters what state you __were__ in before you go to the latest state.

+Sometimes, it matters because of a technical reason.
+Sometimes it's just because you feel it's silly to make a field required when it was __already__ required.
+But all that matters is that each release with changes to the __state__ of SharePoint artifacts will take the SharePoint environment into a _new_ state you have to account for.

+How many states will be live at the same time ?
+Ideally, only 2.
+The latest, which is what your developers are working on.
+And the last __stable__ release, which is what is deployed in production.
+With each release that changes the state of your SharePoint artifacts, you will have code that moves your _then_ stable release into the latest release.

 # Implementing changes